Rewarding Brand Loyalty

 • Loyal customers spend 65% more than an indifferent customer, visit 2-3x a month vs others who come once and are 3x more likely to talk about brands online.

-• Successful businesses are able to build trust with their audience, tell their story, define their purpose and mission, plus are able to easily communicate with their audience 24/7.
+• Successful businesses can build trust with their audience, tell their story, define their purpose and mission, and communicate with their audience 24/7 easily.

 • Do consumers expect more from loyalty programs?
 Yes.
 “I will connect with you if there is something in it for me” – now there’s some form of exclusive content tied in as well.